 The Master's programme "Media Effects and Media Psychology" (MUM) deals with psychological approaches to explaining media use and media effects.

-Applicants with a successfully completed university degree (minimum grade see study and examination regulations) in a relevant degree programme can be admitted.
+Applicants with a successfully completed university degree (minimum grade 2.3) in a relevant degree programme are eligible for admission.
 Psychology, education, journalism or journalism studies or media and communication studies at a German university with at least 210 ECTS credit points or an equivalent domestic or foreign degree are considered relevant.

 Studiengangsleitung Medienwirkungen und Medienpsychologie (MUM)